RoyVorster/font-os/README.md

 font-os is an icon font containing Operating System logos to be used on your website.

+## This fork ##

+I used these icons for a rEFInd bootloader theme.
+All that's different in this fork is the addition of the convert.py script, a simple script to quickly change the extension of the icons.
+I needed icns, but every extension is possible.

 ## Usage ##

 *Note:* All brand icons are trademarks of their respective owners and should only be used to represent the company or product to which they refer.